 - Not leaving the dogs overnight alone and for copious amounts of time

 - Setting up a camera to see what they do when you leave and how long the crying behaviour goes on for.

 - Ensuring you teach puppy how to settle.
 It’s hard not to, but very important that puppies aren’t given copious amounts of attention –we have busy lives and puppies need to learn how to settle and keep themselves entertained with our help of course!

-- Leaving puppy with something to do when you leave – puzzle feeders, snuffle mat’s and licky mat’s are good tools
+- Leaving puppy with something to do – puzzle, snuffle mat’s, licky mat’s

 - Leaving on music and voices

 - Leaving a plug in such as Pet Remedy – this may help them to relax